eth0izzle/shhgit/README.md

 <p align="center">
 <img src="./images/logo.png" height="30%" width="30%" />

-# 🚨 shhgit is no longer maintained 🚨
+# 🚨 shhgit is no longer maintained.
+If you need support or consultation for your secret scanning endeavours, drop me an e-mail paul@darkport.co.uk 🚨

 ## **shhgit helps secure forward-thinking development, operations, and security teams by finding secrets across their code before it leads to a security breach.**